sentry-demos/component_to_dsn_mux/README.md

 # Component to DSN Multiplexer
-### IMPORTANT NOTE: This is a code sample, not a supported product, use at your own risk.
+### IMPORTANT NOTE: This is a code sample, NOT a supported product, use at your own risk.

 ## Description